markreha/playspringboot/README.md

 		• git clone [URL to your Test App Repo]
 	- Click the Open Editor button and make the following changes to the application:
 		• Update the POM file with the following changes:
-			- Set Java to version 11:
+			- Set Java to version 11 for Spring Boot 2.x and to version 17 for Spring Boot 3.x:
 ```xml
 	<properties>
  		<java.version>11</java.version>